Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Experimental Setup

 \subsection{Data}

-For each intent amongst the final $181$ intents covered by Vira, we asked $18$ Appen crowd annotators\footnote{\url{https://appen.com}} to contribute three different \emph{intent expressions}, i.e., different phrasings of questions or comments by which they could have expressed the intent while chatting with a knowledgeable friend.
-We provided a bonus for high-quality contributions, and high-quality annotators were paid on average $7.5$-$8$\$ an hour.\footnote{For each annotator, we calculate the BLEU score of its expressions w.r.t the intent, and give a bonus for annotators with score < $0.07$, aiming at promoting diversity.} After manual cleaning we ended up with $7990$ expressions, between $20$-$100$ for each intent.\footnote{The data also contains a small set of $322$ intent expressions, extracted manually from the logs.} We release this dataset as part of this work.\footnote{\url{https://research.ibm.com/haifa/dept/vst/debating_data.shtml}}
+For each intent amongst the final $181$ intents covered by \systemname, we asked $18$ Appen crowd annotators to contribute three different \emph{intent expressions}, i.e., different phrasings of questions or comments by which they could have expressed the intent while chatting with a knowledgeable friend.
+Qualified annotators were paid on average $7.5$-$8$\$ an hour.\footnote{For each annotator, we calculate the BLEU score of its expressions w.r.t the intent.
+Annotators with score < $0.07$ are determined as qualified, aiming at promoting diversity.} After manual cleaning we ended up with $7{,}990$ expressions, between $20$-$100$ for each intent.\footnote{The data also contains a small set of $324$ intent expressions, extracted manually from \logsdataset{}.} We release this dataset as part of this work, contributing to the task of single-domain intent classification.\footnote{\url{https://research.ibm.com/haifa/dept/vst/debating_data.shtml}}